 - Contact Me

-There’s nothing like a nice muffin with a cup of tea or coffee.
+There’s nothing like a nice muffin with a cup of coffee or tea.
 I can’t remember the last time that I bought a muffin from a coffee shop or anywhere else for that matter!
-It’s not that store bought muffins are bad, but they are overloaded with sugar and fat and are just not ‘worth it’ to me!
+It’s not that store bought muffins are bad, but they are overloaded with sugar and way too much fat and are just not ‘worth it’ to me!

-Pumpkin purée is a great addition to baked goods when you want to reduce the amount of fat.
+Pumpkin purée is a great addition to baked goods when you want to reduce the amount of fat without sacrificing the taste.
 I always freeze the leftover purée and put 1 cup in individual freezer baggies for future baking!

 This recipe is adapted from cookbook author Angela Liddon of Oh She Glows.
 I just love her recipes and spin on things!
 Before you say “I’m not vegan, forget this recipe!”, don’t knock it until you try it!
 I’ve made many of her recipes, just love them and pass them on to others.

 My first batch was made with raisins and everyone loved them.
 I got a request to try chocolate chips in my next batch (Yay – that means they liked it!)
 They were so delicious!!
 A real hit!!!

 Place the rack in the middle of the oven and preheat to 350°F. Line a muffin pan with large paper liners.